aarontran/snr-filaments/rsch-notes.md

   Sean's unmodified code)
 * Sean/Steve/Brian/Rob email chain on model calculations

-NB notes not cleaned up yet (do that soon).
-See agenda for more up to date todos, list of everything...

 Today:
 1. a little more time on FORTRAN and playing with Sean's code.
 2. twiddle fit stuff, make spectra, etc.  Multiple small patches